sidebase/nuxt-session/README.md

     rolling: false,
     // Forces unmodified session to be saved to the store.
 Setting `false` is useful for implementing login sessions, reducing server storage usage, or complying with laws that require permission before setting a cookie
     saveUninitialized: true,
-    // Sessions are saved to the store, even if they were never modified during the request
+    // Sessions are saved to the store, even if they were never modified during the request.
+Depending on your store this may be necessary, but it can also create race conditions where a client makes two parallel requests to your server, and changes made to the session in one request may get overwritten when the other request ends
     resave: true
   },
   api: {